zachshirow/daygency.ir/src/content/blog/freelance-agency-vs-fulltime-employee.md

 ---
 aliases:
+  - Freelance Agency Benefits
   - Benefits of Working with a Freelance Agency vs a Fulltime Employee
-description: In this article, we’ll explore the key benefits of working with a freelance agency and why it's the better option.
+description: In this article, we’ll explore the key benefits of working with a freelance agency and why it's the better option than having fulltime employees.
 date: 2025-03-23
 tags:
   - blog